yyyyannisz/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+During testing, the system performed reliably in most scenarios.
+It correctly identified me as a human even when I was standing far away from the camera, and it maintained high accuracy across different poses, such as turning sideways or wearing a mask.
+I was also impressed that it did not misclassify non-human objects, even when I moved items like a pillows, iPad, or book directly in front of the camera.
+These results suggest the model is robust against everyday desk clutter and movement.

+However, there were a few notable failure cases.
+When I held up a hoodie—without myself being visible—the system sometimes misclassified it as a human.
+Similarly, a poster of Chappell Roan showing her full frontal face occasionally triggered a false positive.
+While this type of misclassification is understandable given the visual similarity, it is less concerning in this context since the system is designed to offer a friendly prompt rather than make high-stakes decisions.
+The model also struggled in extremely low-light conditions, failing to detect me reliably when the lighting was too dim for the camera to capture clear features.

+Based on these observations, other potential failure scenarios may include highly realistic human-shaped mannequins, face-like drawings near the camera, or someone walking past the camera wearing bulky clothes that distort shape.
+While these edge cases may lead to occasional false positives, they do not critically impact the goal of creating a motivational, human-responsive study environment.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+If someone else were to use this system, I imagine it would feel like a subtle, ambient interaction — a low-effort way to mark the start of a work session.
+They would walk up to their desk and be greeted by a simple welcome message, offering a gentle psychological cue to begin focusing.
+However, they may not immediately be aware of the uncertainties built into the system.
+Because the interface is minimal and doesn’t display detection confidence or reasoning, users might assume it's more accurate than it actually is.

+Fortunately, the consequences of a misclassification in this context are fairly minor.
+A false negative (not detecting a human) might mean the welcome screen doesn’t appear right away, which is not disruptive.
+A false positive (detecting a human when there is none) might result in an occasional premature “Welcome!” message, which could feel odd but not harmful.
+In both cases, the stakes are low because the system serves more as an ambient motivator than a security or productivity enforcement tool.

+To improve the interaction, I could add subtle visual or audio indicators of detection confidence — for instance, dimming the display slightly when the model is less confident, or using a short animation delay before the welcome message to confirm sustained presence.
+These design choices would make users more attuned to the system’s behavior and help them understand when it’s uncertain.

+In terms of improving the sense-making algorithm, I could refine the dataset further by adding more diverse “Not Human” examples, especially those involving ambiguous objects like hoodies, posters, or mannequins.
+Additionally, collecting more nighttime or low-light examples could help improve performance in dim conditions.
+Another potential optimization could involve combining image classification with a secondary input — such as motion detection or infrared proximity sensing — to cross-validate the presence of a human more accurately.

 ### Part D
 ### Characterize your own Observant system